Derived Kan extension for strict polynomial functors: Precomposition and its adjoints

 \section{Precomposition and its adjoints}

-Let ${\cal V}$ (resp. ${\cal V}^{gr}$) be the category finite--dimensional vector spaces (resp. graded, finite--dimensional in each degree, vector spaces) over a fixed field {\bf k}.We work in the category ${\cal P}_{d}$ of homogeneous strict polynomial functors of degree $d$ over ${\bf k}$ and its bounded derived category ${\cal DP}_d$ (i.e. ${\cal DP}_d$ is the category of finite complexes of objects of ${\cal P}_d$ modulo quasi--isomorphisms).
-For $A\in{\cal P}_s$ let ${\bf C}_A: {\cal P}_d\longrightarrow{\cal P}_{ds}$ be the functor of taking precomposition with $A$ i.e. ${\bf C}_A(F)(V):=F(A(V))$.
-Since ${\bf C}_A$ is an exact functor between abelian categories, it extends degree--wise to their derived categories and we shall, slightly abusing notation, denote both functors by ${\bf C}_A$.
+Let ${\cal V}$ (resp. ${\cal V}^{gr}$) be the category of finite--dimensional vector spaces (resp. {\bf Z}--graded, totally finite--dimensional, vector spaces) over a fixed field {\bf k}.
+We work in the category ${\cal P}_{d}$ of homogeneous strict polynomial functors of degree $d$ over ${\bf k}$ (see \cite{FS}, Section 2).
+Let ${\cal DP}_d$ denote the bounded derived category of $\pe_d$ i.e. it consists of bounded above cohomological complexes of objects of ${\cal P}_d$ with bounded cohomology modulo quasi--isomorphisms (we recall that $\pe_d$ has a finite (co)homological dimension (c.f. \cite{To}).
+For $H\in{\cal P}_s$ let ${\bf C}_H: {\cal P}_d\longrightarrow{\cal P}_{ds}$ be the functor of taking precomposition with $H$ i.e. ${\bf C}_H(F)(V):=F(H(V))$.
+Since ${\bf C}_H$ is an exact functor between abelian categories, it extends degree--wise to their derived categories and we shall, slightly abusing notation, denote both functors by ${\bf C}_H$.
 Our task in this section is to construct functors

-which are respectively the right and left adjoint to ${\bf C}_A$.
-We call these functors respectively the right and left (derived) Kan extensions by analogy with topology.
-In fact, the existence of adjoints to the precomposition is quite general categorical phenomenon, and we will see that our construction is rather tautological.
-We start with recalling some standard constructions in ${\cal P}_d$.
-For $F\in{\cal P}_d$ and $U\in{\cal V}$ let $F_U(V):=F(U^*\otimes V)$.
-It is in fact a strict polynomial bifunctor of bidegree $(d,d)$ in the sense of [FF], but unless otherwise stated, we shall regard $F_U$ just as a functor in $V$ treating $U$ as a parameter.
-Let $I^d, D^d, S^d, \Lambda^d\in{\cal P}_d$ denote respectively the tensor, divided, symmetric and exterior power functors.
-By a suitable version of the Yoneda lemma we get for any $F\in{\cal P}_d$ a natural in $F$ and $U$ isomorphism